Amari Latimer

 Strengths

-• **Three-Down Versatility:** He has proven to be an efficient pass-catcher out of the backfield, with 27 receptions for 363 yards and 4 touchdowns as a junior.
-His size and strength give him the potential to be a reliable asset in pass protection.
+• **Three-Down Versatility:** He has proven to be a reliable receiver out of the backfield, with his junior year stats showing 27 receptions for 363 yards and 4 touchdowns.
+His size and strength also give him the potential to be an effective pass protector, a crucial skill for staying on the field in all situations.

 Areas to Improve